Nicholas and Anna Kehl

 |i.||Evelyn R. Ziewers||Evelyn was born in 190413, and died in 194713.
 She marreid Allen C. Scharlock|

 Evelyn Ziewers was born in 190413, presumably in Buffalo, New York.
 About 1929, she married Allen C. Scharlock.
-Alan lived in Blasdell, New York, where worked as a salesman for a bakery.
+Allen lived in Blasdell, New York, where worked as a salesman for a bakery.
 It is possible he met the Ziewers family through Gerhard, who also worked as a bakery salesman.
-After their marriage, Alan and Evelyn settled in Buffalo, where they lived with her parents.
-Evelyn died in 194713, and Alan died in 197213; both are buried in the cemetery at Sacred Heart of Jesus in Bennington.
+After their marriage, Allen and Evelyn settled in Buffalo, where they lived with her parents.
+Evelyn died in 194713, and Allen died in 197213.
+Both are buried in the cemetery at Sacred Heart of Jesus in Bennington.
 They apparently had no children.

 Top | Zehler Index | Zehler Page | America Main Page | Site Main Page